 The run number increments by one each time the instrument performs a sequencing run.
-The flow cell side (A) and the flow cell ID entered during the run setup steps are appended to the run folder name.
+The flow cell side (A or B) and the flow cell ID entered during the run setup steps are appended to the run folder name.

 The run folder is written to the output path specified during run setup.
-The temporary run folder is written to the S: drive.
+The temporary run folder for flow cell A is written to the S: drive and the temporary run folder for flow cell B is written to the O: drive.